MedMaxLab/selfEEG/docs/faq.rst

 1) **The SSL module implements only Contrastive Learning algorithms, is it possible to use selfEEG to create predictive or generative pretraining task?**

 It depends on the type of pretraining task you want to define.
 However, by defining the right dataloader and loss, and give them to the fine-tuning tuning function of the ssl module, it is possible to construct simple predictive or generative pretraining task.
-For example a simple strategy can be:
+For example, a simple strategy can be:

 1. Define an EEGDataset class without the label extraction.
 2. Define a custom Augmenter.